-25. Where a school is unable to comply with the Regulations without reorganising classes (this could be a mixed nursery/reception class and/or a mixed Year 2/Year 3 class) and incurring additional costs associated with the employment of further teaching staff, it can make an application to the Council setting out its specific circumstances.
-The flow chart attached as Appendix B to this report illustrates the process by which the panel will consider applications.
-The deadline for applications to be received by the Council's School Organisation, Admissions and Capital Planning Service will be the end of September 2013.
-26. However, the following conditions will apply: 1) Schools with fewer than 30 Key Stage 1 pupils will not be eligible for infant class size funding as the lump sum in the funding formula is deemed to provide sufficient resources for one infant class in any Lower School.
-2) Schools who have a total number of Key Stage 1 pupils within five of multiples of 30 will not be eligible for infant class size funding as they are also deemed to have sufficient resources within their delegated budgets to organise all infant classes at 30 pupils or less eg 55, 85, 115 infant pupils - no infant class size funding.
-Therefore the qualifying class will only be funded up to a maximum of 25 places.
-3) Any application will trigger a review of the school's Published Admission Number (PAN) 4) Any successful application will only be guaranteed for one year, with a new application required in the following year.
-5) Small schools with less than 90 NOR will be expected to consider a mix of Key Stages 6) Schools are expected to first utilise their reserves for the additional costs of employing an additional teacher, before infant class size funding will be considered.
-27. The application will be considered by the Panel referred to in Sec.
-15 above and successful applications will be reported to the School Forum.
-28. For successful applications infant class size funding will be allocated where total key stage one numbers in September are more than 5 short of the next higher multiple of 30.
+- i.
+Where a pupil has been admitted following the decision of an independent appeal hearing, academies and own admission authority schools will be required to provide, the date of the appeal hearing, the name of the child admitted and whether the case presented was on class size prejudice or ordinary prejudice grounds, unless the appeal was presented by the Council.
+For Community and VC schools, only the name of the child will need to be supplied. - ii.
+Where it has been agreed with the Council that the admission meets one of the very limited circumstances specified in the Exception Regulations, the school will be expected to provide the details of the individual case. - 24.
+Where a school is unable to comply with the Regulations without reorganising classes (this could be a mixed nursery/reception class and/or a mixed Year 2/Year 3 class) and incurring additional costs associated with the employment of further teaching staff, it can make an application to the Council setting out its specific circumstances.
+The deadline for applications to be received by the Council's School Organisation, Admissions and Capital Planning Service will be the end of November of each academic year. - 25.
+However, the following conditions will apply: - 1) Schools with fewer than 30 Key Stage 1 pupils will not be eligible for infant class size funding as the lump sum in the funding formula is deemed to provide sufficient resources for one infant class in any Lower School. - 2) Schools who have a total number of Key Stage 1 pupils within five of multiples of 30 will not be eligible for infant class size funding as they are also deemed to have sufficient resources within their delegated budgets to organise all infant classes at 30 pupils or less e.g. 55, 85, 115 infant pupils no infant class size funding.
+Therefore the qualifying class will only be funded up to a maximum of 25 places. - 3) Any application will trigger a review of the school's Published Admission Number (PAN) - 4) Any successful application will only be guaranteed for one academic year, with a new application required in the following academic year. - 5) Small schools with less than 90 NOR will be expected to consider a mix of Key Stages - 6) Schools are expected to first utilise their reserves for the additional costs of employing an additional teacher, before infant class size funding will be considered. - 26.
+The application will be considered by the Panel referred to in Sec.
+14 above and successful applications will be reported to the School Forum.

+27. For successful applications infant class size funding will be allocated where total key stage one numbers in October are more than 5 short of the next higher multiple of 30.
 Key stage one funding will be allocated for each "ghost place" to take the last multiple to 25.
 Total funding will be calculated as the number of "ghost pupils" multiplied by a reduced AWPU value of £1,272.
 Examples are given below.
-Example 1 a) Anticipated numbers for September 2013 as assessed by Admissions team in June 2013 following new Year R intake offers: - Reception = 80, Year 1 = 80, Year 2 = 57.
-Total KS1= 217 b) In order to meet infant class legislation school has to plan for 8 classes of no more than 30 in a class across KS1 i.e. based on 240 pupils.
-(Without infant class legislation school could have operated 7 classes of 31.)